 Debara L. Tucci, MD, MS, MBA, FACS

 Dr. Tucci's research focuses on the identification and treatment of hearing loss in adults.
 Her research team works with primary care providers and a national network of otolaryngology providers to identify and address barriers to hearing health care, with the goal of facilitating treatment and improved overall mental and physical health.
+An adjunct professor in the Department, Dr. Tucci's primary role is as Director of National Institute on Deafness and Other Communication Disorders.

 Hearing and Balance Research Laboratory